susanjibo/aquarium-example/README.md

 In this example, we will have Jibo idling, but when he hears "Hey Jibo" he'll center himself and do an excited dance.
 We use a `SucceedOnEmbedded` decorator to force the idle subtree to succeed when Jibo hears "Hey Jibo".
 Launch the simulator, type `Hey Jibo` into the text chat window and press `return` and watch him do a dance.

+##17: Jibo Makes a Reservation

 ## 18: `.bt` Files Are Node Modules

 `.bt` files get transpiled to JavaScript files through `behaviorify/register` at runtime.
 Since they are JavaScript, they can require external `.js` files like any other node module.
+While function arguments are very useful as the glue that helps behaviors and decorators communicate, having too much code in a single argument can get cumbersome.
+In these circumstance, refactoring the code into an external file can help.

-This behavior tree has one behavior which requires `src/look-and-dance.js`.
+This behavior tree contains an `ExecuteScript` which requires `src/look-and-dance.js`.
 This file blends a static and a procedural animation.
 This animation combines a continuous mode look at that fixes Jibo's eye on one point while looping a dance animation on his body DOFs.
 Once the dance is done, the look at instance is stopped and the callback is called.
-Back in the behavior tree, the success callback is executed and the tree returns with status success.
+Back in the behavior tree, the success callback is executed, the robot centers, and the tree returns with status success.